JNavas2/Page-Mail/README.md

 ## Usage

-- Use the Page Mail toolbar button, the keyboard shortcut, or Android Extensions menu.
+- Use the Page Mail toolbar button, the keyboard shortcut, or Extensions menu.
 - A new email compose window will open in your chosen service, Email link handler (mailto:), Gmail® or Outlook®.
 - The email will include:
   - The page title in the subject (with optional prefix)